pradeepdotco/ScreenTracker/README.md

 - Keeping track of currently watched movies and facilitating easy searches.
 - Storing preferences and watchlists in local storage.
 - Displaying trending movies and their ratings.
-- Offering subscription functions and client email storage on a local server.
+- Offering subscriptions for our newsletter.

 ## 📍 License